wrex/rexs.tools/src/routes/blog/alathe-1/+page.md

 year until I've made him an entire 1/12 scale machine shop.
 By that point, he'll probably be almost a teenager and will hopefully enjoy playing with them.

-I bought the castings (actually a full kit including raw stock) from [PM research](https://www.pmmodelengines.com):
+I bought the castings (actually a full kit including raw stock) from [PM research](https://www.pmmodelengines.com).
+Here's what it will look like when complete (though I expect to paint mine something other than gray):

 [![PM Research Engine Lathe](/images/model-lathe.avif)](https://www.pmmodelengines.com/shop/machine-tools/machine-models/engine-lathe-kit/)